 Music helps videos go viral.
 That’s what’s been happening on TikTok and even older platforms like Triller and the unforgettable sensation that was Vine.

 Now YouTube wants to create the same appeal on its mobile app.
-On March 18, the platform unveiled a feature for adding music to Shorts.
+On March 18, 2021, the platform unveiled a feature for adding music to Shorts, and it's been working great.
 The best part?
 You won’t be penalized for violating copyright rules.

-As more creators get this tool, you should research which songs are appearing in certain videos.
+With more creators using music, it's easy to find out which songs appear in certain videos.
 Then you can add something unique to a trend after seeing what others posted, hopefully making your content stand out.

 To start researching, look for the icon below.
 If you see it, that means the creator added a song from the Shorts camera tool.